 Click here to order A Lawyer's Guide to Wellbeing and Managing Stress

-If you are feeling overwhelmed and in need of support call our helpline in confidence 0800 279 6888, email us, access our webchat service via our home page or apply for peer support.
+If you are feeling overwhelmed and in need of support call our helpline in confidence 0800 279 6888, email us, access our live chat service via our home page or apply for peer support.

 My name is Jonathan de Lance-Holmes and I work for Linklaters LLP as a partner in the Investment Management Group.
 I have been working for...
 Read More